 The answer appears to be yes.
 Looking at the composition of the gut microbiome before and after mice were subjected to stress, Gaultier’s team found that the major change was the loss of Lactobacillus.
 With the loss of Lactobacillus came the onset of depression symptoms.
 Feeding the mice Lactobacillus with their food returned them to almost normal.
 “A single strain of Lactobacillus,” Gaultier observed, “is able to influence mood.”

-The researchers believe the amount of Lactobacillus in the gut affects the level of a metabolite in the blood called kynurenine, which studies have shown to drive depression.
-When Lactobacillus was diminished in the gut, the levels of kynurenine went up, and depression symptoms set in.
+He and his team then went on to determine the mechanism by which Lactobacillus influences depression.
+They found that the amount of Lactobacillus in the gut affects the level of a metabolite in the blood called kynurenine, which has been shown to drive depression.
+When Lactobacillus was diminished in the gut, the levels of kynurenine went up – and depression symptoms set in.

 “This is the most consistent change we’ve seen across different experiments and different settings we call microbiome profiles,” explained researcher Ioana Marin, a graduate student who is finishing up her PhD. work.
 “This is a consistent change.
 We see Lactobacillus levels correlate directly with the behavior of these mice.”

 Gaultier was careful to call the symptoms seen in mice as “depressive-like behavior” or “despair behavior,” as mice have no way to communicate that they are feeling depressed.
 But those symptoms are widely accepted as the best available model for looking at depression in creatures other than humans.

 Based on the new findings, Gaultier plans to begin studying the effect in people as soon as possible.
 He intends to examine the effects of Lactobacillus on depression in patients with multiple sclerosis, a group in which depression is common.
 Promisingly, the same biological substances and mechanisms Lactobacillus uses to affect mood in mice are also seen in humans, suggesting the effect may be the same.